tomerlichtash/mels-loop/public/content/docs/the-story-of-mel/pages/mel-kaye-cv/index.en.md

 Little is known about Mel’s parents.
 Most of the relevant details in various databases pertain to the family of Mel’s father, Kornitzka.

-Mel’s father, Herman Kaye, was born on May 2nd, 1905 in Warsaw, Poland as Nehemia Kornitzka.
+Mel’s father, Herman Kaye, was born on May 2nd, 1905 in Warsaw, Poland as Nechemje Kornitzka.
 At the tender age of two, he immigrated to the United States with his mother, Hela Kornitzka (Mel’s grandmother).
 They boarded the cargo ship Estonia, operated by the East Asiatic company to sail from Russia to the US.
 Upon their arrival, they changed their family name to Kornitzky and settled in Brooklyn, New York.
 Later on, they changed their name again, this time using the American sounding name, Kaye.

 <figure>
 ![](https://res.cloudinary.com/dcajl1s6a/image/upload/v1684449576/mel-kaye-bio/hela-kornitzka-in-ship-manifest-for-immigration-in-ellis-island_gqafzx.jpg)

 <figcaption>Hela Kornitzka, Mel's paternal grandmother, appearing in the manifest of the SS Estonia, sailing from Europe to Ellis Island in 1907.
-Two rows below her name appears the name of her son, Nechemje, who became Herman Kaye, Mel's father.

-(Photo by Mel's Loop; Source: Ellis Island Foundation)</figcaption>
+Two rows below her name appears the name of her son, Nechemje, who became Herman Kaye, Mel's father (Photo by Mel's Loop; Source: Ellis Island Foundation)</figcaption>

 </figure>